-- 1. We started the Power Analyzer software on the power monitoring PC.
-If we were using the PowerVault MD 1000 in the test, we started a second instance of the Power Analyzer software to monitor the second Extech meter. - 2.
-Before beginning the test, we recorded the power usage for 1 minute while each server was running the operating system but otherwise idle. - 3.
-We started the started the test and recorded power during the run.
+- We started the Power Analyzer software on the power monitoring PC.
+We started a second instance of the Power Analyzer software to monitor the second Extech meter connected to the relevant storage array. - 2.
+Before beginning the test, we recorded the power usage for 1 minute while each server was running the operating system but otherwise idle.

-- 4. We recorded for one minute past the end of the test. - 5.
+- 3. We started the started the test and recorded power during the run. - 4.
+We recorded for one minute past the end of the test. - 5.
 Power Analyzer saves its data in a comma separated format.
 We imported the CSV files into Microsoft Excel®. - 6.
-If we used two meters, we summed the power draw for both meters at all data points.
+Because we used two meters, we summed the power draw for both meters at all data points.